stradichenko/PKB-theme/content/posts/markdown-boilerplate.md

 ## Conclusion

 This boilerplate demonstrates the range of markdown features and proper sidenote usage.
 Copy, adapt, and extend for your own documents.
-+++
+For practical applications, see our guides on [Digital Gardening](/posts/digital-garden/), [Personal Knowledge Management](/posts/personal-knowledge-base/), [Content Organization](/posts/content-organization/), and [Hugo Styling](/posts/hugo-styling-guide/).